 - Show that post-permanency supports and services save money compared to keeping children in foster care or having them re-enter out-of-home care when challenges arise

 Families face special challenges raising adopted children with special needs

-- Currently, 123,000 foster children in the United States [about 30,000 in Canada] are waiting for an adoptive family.
+- Currently, about 118,000 foster children in the United States [about 30,000 in Canada] are waiting for an adoptive family.
 Post-permanency support services are a critically important tool to encourage the adoption of these children and youth who have special needs and are effective at keeping them safe and stable in their new families.

 - Many foster children waiting for adoption—and the children already adopted from foster care—have special physical, mental health, and developmental needs.
 Studies show that these children are at heightened risk of moderate to severe health problems, learning disabilities, developmental delays, physical impairments, and mental health difficulties.

 - “Most children enter foster care because of abuse or neglect.
 A significant number of these children have physical health, mental health and developmental problems (Berry & Barth 1990; Lakin 1992; Smith & Howard 1994) resulting from past trauma, drug and alcohol exposure, and multiple and unexplained separations and loses.
 Further, research has repeatedly documented that children in foster care disproportionately affected by a range of developmental challenges, including chronic health programs; developmental delays; educational difficulties that warrant special education intervention; mild to moderate mental health problems; and in some cases, severe psychological and behavioral difficulties (Avery & Mont 1994; Simms, Dubowitz, & Szilagyi 2000).